-The programme is a global one, with courses offered by two academic partners in addition to Xavier University Bhubaneswar (XUB): Newman Institute (Sweden) and Hekima University College, Kenya.
-XUB will award the BA in Sustainable Development degree to students who successfully complete all the courses in the programme.
+The programme is a global one, with courses offered by two academic partners in addition to XIM University: Newman Institute (Sweden) and Hekima University College, Kenya.
+XIM University will award the BA in Sustainable Development degree to students who successfully complete all the courses in the programme.

 Jesuit Worldwide Learning supports the Sustainable Development Goals

-In 2020, JWL began to offer the Certificate in Liberal Studies, accredited by Xavier University Bhubaneswar (India).
+In 2020, JWL began to offer the Certificate in Liberal Studies, accredited by XIM University (India).
 The Certificate is considered a foundational programme and a prerequisite for applying for admission to the new BA in Sustainable Development.

 Liberal studies provide an excellent foundation for the challenges and opportunities that students will encounter in their personal and professional lives.
 Students learn to study within and across disciplines and to view the world and issues from different perspectives.

 Liberal studies offer not only a wide array of subjects but also promote skills that help us better understand the world and our place in it.
 An educated person should have knowledge of many different subjects and demonstrate a variety of skills, which liberal studies guarantee.

 The Certificate in Liberal Studies programme includes the following courses (11 courses/30 credits):